You made it. Take a moment to grab a coffee (or a beer - it’s 5 o’clock somewhere, right?) to wash all of this information down.

 Paying taxes as a freelancer demands knowledge, planning, and care.
 There’s a lot to understand and a lot of work involved.

 One of the best ways to prepare for tax season throughout the year is to build this work into your daily routines.
 When you use Hectic to track your income, manage deadlines, and keep your business organized, you can tackle tax responsibilities with ease.
-Join Hectic today to get all of the tools you need to start, manage, and grow your business the right way.
+Join Hectic today to get all of the tools you need to start, manage, and grow your business the right way — your first client is absolutely free!

 If you have the time to file your own taxes and feel confident in what you’re doing, we hope this guide has made things a bit easier.
 You can hop onto the IRS website at any time before your tax deadline to file your tax return for free.
 Or, if you fit certain requirements, you can use tools such as TurboTax for free or a small fee.